loneconservative/guidelines/slack.md

 Ideas can be based off current events, reactions to crazy pieces in the MSM, college news pieces, and many more ideas.
 Make sure if you have an idea, be able to answer: what about this piece will be unique?
 This will be the first question you are asked.
 Be able to answer it to get your idea approved.

-## #news-pitches

-This is the channel you need to access to pitch news ideas.
-The guidelines to article pitches are laid out [here](article-guidelines.md#article-guidelines).
-This channel is used to get an approval of topics.
-When thinking about a topic, remember to ensure they meet the article guidelines linked above.

-For news pieces, these can focus on stuff that happens around your campus that shows extreme leftist craziness or anything else that may be politically relevant.
-Let the channel know so we can cover this in a timely manner.
-We pride ourselves on our coverage as highlighted by our success during the lead up to Ben Shapiro's Berkeley lecture.

 ## #random

 This is our biggest non-work channel.
 This is where we have our general conversation.
 The topics can range from politics to sports and everything in between.
 As stated above, it is important that everyone behaves in here.
 We can have political discussions, however, we do expect that everyone is kind to one another.
 Feel free to join and participate however, and enjoy the community here at Lone Conservative.